 What is Equine Body Work?

-Ultimate health and performance for your horses is all about finding balance.
-Each horse has their own balance, or homeostasis.
-This allows for their body to perform a variety of daily functions.
-This can range from simple things such as jumping fences as well as more complex things such as digesting food.
-Precise body work is a way to ensure ultimate balance within the body.
-This will allow your horse to perform to the best of their abilities and prevent the limitation of physiological factors that would keep your horses from reaching their potential.
-Rachel uses different modalities of body work that gives impulses to your horses body, changing the information the horse’s body receives and allows new patterns to take place.
+Health and performance for your horses is about finding balance.
+Each horse has their internal balance, or homeostasis.
+Homeostasis allows your horse to perform a variety of daily functions with ease.
+Precise equine body work is a way to ensure homeostasis within the body.
+Allowing your horse to perform to the best of their abilities and preventing the limitation of physiological factors.
+Rachel uses different modalities of body work that give impulses to the body, changing the information received and allowing new patterns to take place.

 What is Equine Osteopathy?